Header Image

 The lab is named for former USC Viterbi Executive Vice Dean John O’Brien, who shepherded the project from its conception through construction, but passed away in March 2017 before the Michelson Center opened last fall.

 Andrea Armani, who oversees the operations of the lab, described it as a “machine shop for nanotechnologies.”
 Armani, the Ray Irani Chair in Engineering and Material Sciences at USC Viterbi, is one of 27 faculty members who plan to use the facility.
 By combining synthetic chemistry and nanofabrication, her group recently demonstrated a frequency comb made out of gold nanoparticles that can create a rainbow of light from a single color.
-Such high-precision light sources have numerous applications in fields like cybersecurity, GPS and the detection of toxic chemicals.
+Such high-precision light sources have numerous applications in fields like cybersecurity, GPS, and the detection of toxic chemicals.

 Ellis Meng, the Dwight C. and Hildagarde E. Baum Chair in Biomedical Engineering and Electrical Engineering-Electrophysics, is working with USC neuro-engineers to understand how memories are formed in the human brain.
 Her team is building a device made from flexible plastic that can be inserted into the brain to record its electrical activity.
 Printed on this device is a set of metal electrodes that record the electrical firing of individual brain cells using eight probes, each about the thickness of a single human hair.
 The devices are made using the same microtechnology that is used to create computer chips.